VankatPetr/vankatpetr.github.io/_posts/2019-08-10-SWATIntro.md

 ### Data Manipulation
-+ Python libraries like Pandas can be used.
++ For example Pandas (probably is the most popular library for data analysis in Python) can be used

 ```python